buildbot/buildbot_travis/README.rst

  * 'spawner' triggers a build on a 'job' builder for each environment in the build matrix defined in ``.travis.yml``

- * 'job' builder does a single build in a clean latent buildslave (VM or docker)
+ * 'job' builder does a single build in a clean latent worker (VM or docker)

  * ``setup-steps`` step dynamically appends ShellCommand steps based on contents of ``.travis.yml``